graemetlloyd/ProjectWhalehead/Outline.md

 Comparisons have typically involved tree-based metrics, such as the Robinson-Foulds, which supplies the number of bifurcations that differ between two trees.
 While this approach makes a degree of sense [shade: cast], it also does not include or account for most of the results associated with Bayesian estimation (the posterior sample).

-Sansom et al (2017) used stratigraphic congruence to compare parsimony and Bayesian summary trees to asses which analytical method produces trees that better fit the fossil record.
+Sansom et al (2017) used stratigraphic congruence to compare parsimony and Bayesian summary trees to assess which analytical method produces trees that best fit the fossil record.
 The most attractive feature of this approach is that it employs extrinsic criteria, evaluating how well the tree fits data external to that used to infer the tree.
 Stratigraphic congruence methods (Table One) use various measures to determine how well an estimated tree fits first and last appearance data for the fossil tips on this tree.
 Sansom estimated trees for empirical datasets under both Maximum Parsimony and Bayesian estimation, computed consensus trees, and calculated stratigraphic fit for each tree.
-This is a novel way to independently compare the fit of different trees to external data (fossil occurrence times).
+This is a novel way to independently compare the fit of trees produced under different optimality criteria, although previouslty it has been used to compare competing hypotheses of relationships (Brochu and Norell 2000).
-In this manuscript, we extend this approach to evaluate the whole posterior sample for stratigraphic fit and, crticially, plot stratigraphic fit of individual trees in the posterior or the set of most parsimonious trees in "treespace" (Hillis et al. 2006).
+In this manuscript, we extend this approach to evaluate the whole posterior sample for stratigraphic fit and, critically, plot stratigraphic fit of individual trees in the posterior or the set of most parsimonious trees in "treespace" (sensu Hillis et al. 2006).
-We conclude that looking at a single summary tree may be misleading, and encourage the use of more sophisticated visual tools, such as RWTY to incorporate the variation in any one metric.
+We conclude that looking at a single summary tree may be misleading, and encourage the use of more sophisticated visual tools, such as RWTY (Warren et al. 2017) to incorporate the variation in any one metric.

 # Methods